open-cluster-management-io/policy-collection/README.md

 * [stable](stable) -- Policies in the `stable` folder are supported by [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management).
 * [community](community) -- Policies in the `community` folder are contributed from the open source community.

-## Syncing policy-collection to a cluster
+## Using GitOps to deploy policies to a cluster

 Fork this repository; you will use the forked version of this repo as the target to run the sync against.
-This makes it easier to add custom policies to the `community` folder.
+This is to avoid unintended changes to be applied to your cluster automatically.
+To get latest policies from the policy-collection repo, you can pull the latest changes from policy-collection to your own repo through a pull request.
+Any further changes to your repo will automatically be applied to your cluster.

 Make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and that you are logged into your hub cluster in terminal.